 You can pick up the container of any commercial food or household product-like cereal, deodorant, or vitamins-and read the list of ingredients.
 All these ingredients are chemicals.
 Even the bottle and label are chemicals.

 When writing chemical formulas, chemists show the number of each type of atom in the compound.
-For example, the molecular formula of methane is CH, which means that there are four hydrogen (H) atoms and one carbon (C) atom in each molecule of methane.
+For example, the molecular formula of methane is CH, which means that there are four hydrogens (H) atoms and one carbon (C) atom in each molecule of methane.

 A structural formula shows how these atoms are arranged.